RIPE-NCC/ripe-atlas-sagan/README.rst

 Further Documentation
 ---------------------

-Complete documentation can always be found on `the RIPE Atlas project page`_, and if you're not online, the project itself contains a ``docs`` directory -- everything you should need is in there.
+Complete documentation can always be found on `Read the Docs`_, and if you're not online, the project itself contains a ``docs`` directory -- everything you should need is in there.